zainafzal08/HodgePodge-Alpha/README.md

-# HodgePodge
+# Bot Party

-A small discord bot to be sweet, keep track of Dnd rescoures, send memes and help you search spells.
-Inspired by TAZ!
+A wonderful modular system built in python that lets you construct bots which can use databases, respond to inputs play music and more!

 Hosted with <3 on Heroku